+Internal walls Visually inspected from floor level.
+Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
+Internal wall linings are a mix of lath and plaster and plasterboard finishes.
 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
-Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
-Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
-Flooring is of a suspended timber and solid concrete construction.
+Flooring is of suspended timber construction throughout.
 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-Internal joinery is of a softwood pattern and comprises timber skirtings and door surrounds with timber panel/glazed internal doors.
-There is a fitted kitchen with floor and wall mounted units.
+Internal joinery is of a softwood pattern consisting of moulded timber skirtings and door surrounds with timber panel and glazed panel internal pass doors.
+There is a fitted kitchen with floor standing units only.
+The stairs and handrail are of timber manufacture.
 Chimney breasts and fireplaces Visually inspected.
-No tooking of the floors on fitting as one of a surf No testing of the flues or fittings was carried out.
-There is a gas fire within the living room.
-Internal decorations Visually inspected. internal decorations visually ilispected.
-Internal decor is of a paintwork/wallpaper finish.
+No testing of the flues or fittings was carried out.
+There is a 'Contura' wood burning stove within the lounge and a wood burning stove to the lounge.
+[I Internal decorations Visually inspected.
+Internal décor is of wallpaper and/or paintwork finishes throughout.
 Cellars Not applicable.